Close Menu

 An International Climate Leader

-Boulder County has been recognized by CDP, a global environmental reporting organization, for its bold leadership on environmental action and transparency.
-Boulder County made the “Cities A List,” earning the CDP's highest rating alongside 95 cities around the world.
-Only 12% of cities that were scored in 2022 received an A.
+Boulder has been recognized by CDP, a global environmental reporting organization, for its bold leadership on environmental action and transparency.
+The city of Boulder has continually made the “Cities A List,” earning the CDP's highest rating, which just 120 cities in the world received in 2023.

 Zero Waste Efforts